Bevan French

-He has played for the Parramatta Eels in the NRL and the Indigenous All Stars side.
+French began his career playing for amateur club Tingha Tigers, playing first team rugby at age 15.
+In 2013, he signed for Parramatta Eels in the NRL making his first team debut the year after.
+In 2019, he left Parramatta for Wentworthville Magpies in the NSW Cup where he played for six months before joining Wigan.
+Internationally, he has represented the Indigenous All Stars.

+With Wigan, French has won two Super League Grand Finals in 2023, and 2024, two Challenge Cup finals in 2022 and 2024, in addition to the World Club Challenge in 2024.
+The 2024 campaign saw him become the first player in British rugby league history to win Man of the Match in all three finals.

 Background

-French was born in Tingha, New South Wales, Australia, and is of Indigenous Australian descent.
+French was born in Inverell, New South Wales, Australia, and is of Indigenous Australian descent.
 He is the nephew of former Australian international and St George Illawarra Dragons winger Nathan Blacklock.

-He played his junior rugby league for the Inverell Hawks.
+He played his junior rugby league for the Tingha Tigers.
 French was educated and 2013 graduate at Inverell High School.

 Playing career

 Early career

 At the age of 15, French began playing for Tingha's first-grade team at fullback, playing against men twice his age.

 Early in 2013, French was pursued by six NRL clubs; Parramatta, Melbourne, Newcastle, the Gold Coast, Penrith and St. George Illawarra.
 He eventually signed for the Parramatta Eels, stating that he chose the club because he "just had a feeling".

+Parramatta Eels

+2015

 In 2015 and 2016, he played for the Eels' NYC team.
 In 2015, he began the season at five-eighth, before moving back to fullback for the remainder of the year, finishing the season with 16 tries in 22 games.
 On 11 July 2015, he re-signed with the Parramatta club on a three-year contract to the end of the 2018 season.